Your Resources

 - MRI

-- Limited stage – cancer is found on the side of the chest and nearby lymph nodes
+- Limited Stage: Cancer is confined to one side of the chest and nearby lymph nodes.

-- Extensive stage – cancer has spread to other regions of the chest, nearby lymph nodes, and at times other organs
+- Extensive Stage: Cancer has spread to other areas of the chest or other

 - Surgery